Arinji2/optimal-web-image/README.md

-# optimal-web-image
+# process-web-image

-**`optimal-web-image`** is a simple command-line tool for processing images.
+**`process-web-image`** is a simple command-line tool for processing images.
 It converts PNG images to WebP, generates a fallback PNG, and resizes images for TailwindCSS breakpoints.

 ## Features